bsnape/sensu-rspec-integration/README.md

 This is an example of how to integrate RSpec tests with Sensu.

-It uses the `check-rspec` Sensu check that I contributed to [Sensu Community Plugins](https://github.com/sensu/sensu-community-plugins/blob/master/plugins/rspec/check-rspec.rb).
+It uses a slight modification of the `check-rspec` Sensu check that I contributed to [Sensu Community Plugins](https://github.com/sensu/sensu-community-plugins/blob/master/plugins/rspec/check-rspec.rb).

-The Sensu version here is currently pinned to `0.11.0-1` which was before the built-in dashboard was deprecated.
+The Sensu version is `0.19.2-1` and dashboard (Uchiwa) is version `0.9.0-1`.
+You can change either of these in `hieradata/common.yaml`.

 If you require a Sensu sandbox VM, check out my [vagrant-sensu](https://github.com/bsnape/vagrant-sensu) repository.